4al16cs076/Ravikr/README.md

 # Ravikr
 Rainbow-song

-some Basic java programes and tcl programes
+ Network and server programing using java  and tcl programes and simulations